namlani/FPS-Demo/README.md

 # Instructions

-Use the launchpads to jump from platform to platform through space, while finding weapons, avoiding obstacles and fighting enemies.
+Use the launchpads to jump from platform to platform through space, while finding weapons, avoiding obstacles and fighting enemies, to ultimately get to the ending portal.